-Aspects Monitoring Indicators (Process and Outcome) Frequency Monitoring Responsibility Economic 14.
-No. of women engaged in different activities and their proportion to the total workforce; 15.
-Days of engagement of women in different wage / non-wage activities and proportional days of engagement in comparison to their male counterpart; 16.
-Growth in income of women due to such engagements; 17.
-Reduction in no. of days of migration (if migrating earlier); 22.
-Half yearly Monitoring 23.
-Mid Term Review (MTR) 24.
-Final Impact Assessment No. of women having additional/new market oriented employable skills for self-engagement;

-sche bene agric 20. hold No. of women accessed rent govt. mes/provisions including ficial enrolment in ultural interventions; Improvement in asset ing of women (productive household assets).

-Social 25. asso Improvement of ciation of women in local 26. the ba Planning Stage: for ase line data PMU
+Aspects Monitoring Indicators (Process and Outcome) Frequency Monitoring Responsibility Economic No. of women engaged in different activities and their proportion to the total workforce; Days of engagement of women in different wage / non-wage activities and proportional days of engagement in comparison to their male counterpart; Growth in income of women due to such engagements; Reduction in no. of days of migration (if migrating earlier); No. of women having additional/new market oriented employable skills for self-engagement; No. of women accessed different govt. schemes/provisions including the base line data • Half yearly Monitoring • Mid Term Review (MTR) PMU Third party Monitor along with PMU beneficial enrolment in agricultural interventions; Improvement in asset holding of women (productive and household assets).
+Social Improvement of association of women in local institutional and decision- making process (membership, management position, etc.); Planning Stage: for the base line data Half yearly Monitoring Mid Term Review (MTR) Final Impact Assessment PMU Third party Monitor along with PMU

-tutional and decision- 27.
-Half yearly

-ing process (membership, toring

-man agement position, etc.); 28.
-Mid Term Review Third party Monitor

-(MTR ) along with PMU

-29. Final Impact

-Asses sment

-1. Implementation Arrangements
+8.6 Implementation Arrangements